Algebraic traversable wormholes: Introduction

-In addition, we will reproduce a result for the back reaction of the double trace deformation computed in \cite{Maldacena:2017axo} which used an input from an earlier computation of gravitational scatterings, from the algebraic perspective.
-Without making use the behavior of gravitational scattering, we compute the back-reaction using solely algebraic tools and starting from finite $N$ and taking the large $N$ limit in the presence of the appropriate operator.
-Which would suggest that at least this particular result of the gravitational scattering was already encoded in the algebraic properties of the large $N$ limit.
-Earlier discussion on traversable wormhole from algebraic perturbation theory perspective can also be found in \cite{AliAhmad:2025ukh}.
+In addition, we will reproduce a result for the back reaction of the double trace deformation computed in \cite{Maldacena:2017axo} which involves computing the two point function in the traversable wormhole background.
+This two point function is important in the construction of the Hilbert space for traversable wormholes as it shows the distinction of this new Hilbert space from the standard GNS Hilbert space of eternal black holes.
+In \cite{Maldacena:2017axo} the authors used an input from an earlier computation of gravitational scattering to arrive at the result.
+However in this paper, without making use of the behavior of the gravitational scattering, we compute the back-reaction using solely algebraic tools and starting from finite $N$ and taking the large $N$ limit in the presence of the negative energy shock wave operator.
+This suggests at least this particular result of the gravitational scattering was already encoded in the algebraic properties of the large $N$ limit.
+An earlier discussion on traversable wormhole from algebraic perturbation theory perspective can also be found in \cite{AliAhmad:2025ukh}.

-In the next section we will start with some comment on traversability and the concept of sub systems in algebraic quantum field theory, which was made precise by a property called the split property.
+In the next section we will start with some comment on traversability and the concept of sub-systems in algebraic quantum field theory, which was made precise by a property called the split property and its relation to the conjecture in \cite{Kawamoto:2025oko} on the signature for traverasbility of wormholes.
 Then in section \ref{traver worm}, we review the Gao-Jafferis-Wall traversable wormhole and its connection to shock waves in eternal black hole and discuss the computation of the effects of a unitary perturbation of one boundary on the second boundary.
-Finally in section \ref{alg tra worm}, we present the set up and show the computation to reproduce the result from the previous section; before concluding with a discussion of the result and some possible future follow up works.
-The Appendix also includes, a some what complete and relevant discussion of some of the mathematical background of this paper.
+In section \ref{alg tra worm}, we present the set up and show the computation that reproduces the result from the previous section.
+Finally in the last section, we discuss the Hilbert space and algebra of operators for traversable wormholes; before concluding with a discussion of the result and some possible future follow up works.
+The Appendix also includes some of the relevant discussion of the mathematical background and motivation for this paper.